 - Listing the laboratory results in a complete electrolyte and metabolic panel and explain their clinical significance.

 White Blood Cells

-- Identify the different types of white blood cells (WBCs) and the role they play in the body's immune system.
+- Identifying the different types of white blood cells (WBCs) and the role they play in the body's immune system.

-- List the factors included in the clinical assessment of the patient with an immune reaction.
+- Describing the physical findings and listing the factors included in the clinical assessment of the patient with an immune reaction.

-- Identify the etiology, pathophysiology, and care issues with neutropenia and leukocytosis.
+- Identifying the etiology, pathophysiology, and care issues with neutropenia and leukocytosis.

 Neurology (4.50 CNEs):